The Case for Emerging Markets Debt: Why Invest in EMD?

 Want to learn more before downloading the full white paper?
 Below, you’ll find a summary of our core findings and why we believe investors should consider an allocation to EMD.

-1. Emerging markets have Stronger Fundamentals Than Developed Markets
+1. Fiscal Dominance - Emerging Markets have Stronger Fundamentals Than Developed Markets

 To learn more about the investment opportunity in emerging market debt, read our full white paper.